radicallyopensecurity/keycloak-app-passwords/extension/README.md

 # keycloak-app-passwords-extension

-This extension adds a REST API to `Keycloak` that allows application specific passwords to be stored as user attributes in a secure way.
+This extension adds a REST API to `Keycloak` that allows application-specific passwords to be stored as user attributes in a secure way.

 ## Dependencies